-Field Description Туре Selection of supported graphics options: • CGSIX or CGTHREE on Charon-SSP/4M (CGSIX emulation is not supported for SunOS 4.x guest systems) • CGSIX or Rage XL on Charon-SSP/4U(+) • Disabled Screen Single: use one screen Dual: use two screens Location for displaying the graphics output: Local: display graphics output only on the local system (disabled on cloud installations) Remote: graphics output can be displayed on the local system or a remote system using the Charon Manager (starting with 5.3.9 for Charon Manager on Linux and version 5.3.11 for Charon Manager on Windows).
-This option requires that the Charon Manager be installed on the remote system.
-Display Defines the DISPLAY variable to be used by the graphics output.
+Field Description Туре Selection of supported graphics options: • CGSIX or CGTHREE on Charon-SSP/4M (CGSIX emulation is not supported for SunOS 4.x guest systems) • CGSIX or Rage XL on Charon-SSP/4U(+) • Disabled Screen Number of screens: • Single: use one screen • Dual: use two screens Location for displaying the graphics output: • Local: display graphics output only on the local system (disabled on cloud installations) • Remote: graphics output can be displayed on the local system or a remote system Display Defines the DISPLAY variable to be used by the graphics output.
 The default value is ":0.0" (display 0 screen 0).
-This value must be set to match the display configuration of the system on which the graphics output is to be displayed.
-Use the command echo \$DISPLAY on the target Linux system to identify the correct value.
+This value must be set to match the display configuration on the system where the graphics output is to be displayed.
 If a dual screen configuration is selected, two display variables can be defined.
 Remote port Defines the port(s) to which a Charon-SSP Manager on a remote system connects to display the graphics output of the guest system.
 The default value is 11100 for a single screen configuration.
 For a dual screen configuration, the default ports are 11100 and 11101.
 Only relevant for remote screen configurations.
 The ports must be unique on the host system.
 See also the note about the Charon Manager integrated SSH tunnel at the beginning of this section.
 Console Defines whether the graphical device should act as the console of the guest system.
 ON: the graphics device is the system console of the guest system (default).
 In this case, the serial console window in Charon-SSP Manager is not available.
 OFF: the serial console in Charon-SSP Manager or an external serial console is used.
 Mouse port Port for transmitting mouse event data.
 Default 11001.
 The port must be unique on the host system.
 Keyboard port Port for transmitting keyboard event data.
 Default 11000.
 The port must be unique on the host system.
 Keyboard layout The appropriate keyboard layout can be selected from the drop-down menu.
 The META key of the Solaris keyboard is mapped to the Windows key on the PC keyboard.
 Resolution The appropriate resolution can be selected from the drop-down menu.
 CG3 supports 800 x 600, 1024 x 768, and 1152 x 900; CG6 and Rage XL support 1024 x 768, 1152 x 900, 1280 x 1024, and 1600 x 1280.
-Full screen If set to ON , the emulated graphics device will start in full-screen mode.
-Best results are achieved if the resolution of the host system display matches the resolution of the emulated device.
+If set to ON , the emulated graphics device will start in full-screen mode.
+Best results are achieved Full screen if the resolution of the host system display matches the resolution of the emulated device.
 To toggle between full-screen and normal mode during operation use the key combination CTRL+SHIFT+F after clicking into the window to give it focus.
-Refresh rate The refresh rate for the graphical output can be set to a value between 20 and 100.
-Charon-SSP/4U(+) only.